- German Studies

 - Fall 2022 Course Offerings

 The German department and the Center for Global and Intercultural Study offer study abroad programs for students of German.

 By participating in the Academic Year in Freiburg, students can practically earn all credits required for a German major and may possibly get distribution credits and credits towards a second major; and they will live in one of the most attractive and desired places in Germany.
 Sophomores are allowed to participate in this program.

-Tuition for this year-long program is covered by a program fee ($7,500/semester), and students receive U-M in-residence credit for the courses they take during the Academic Year in Freiburg.
+Tuition for this year-long program is covered by a program fee ($7,500/term), and students receive U-M in-residence credit for the courses they take during the Academic Year in Freiburg.
 Students are not required to pay U-M tuition during the year abroad.
-Additional costs include an administrative fee ($1,200), travel, room, and board.
+Additional costs include GeoBlue Health Insurance (estimate: $500 for the year), a University of Freiburg course fee ($250), travel, room, and board.
 Students remain eligible for financial aid.
-Each student accepted for study in the Academic Year in Freiburg program will receive $1,000 from the Department of Germanic Languages & Literatures to be applied towards the program fee (non-refundable scholarship).
+Each student accepted for study in the Academic Year in Freiburg program will receive $500 from the Department of Germanic Languages & Literatures to be applied towards the program fee (non-refundable scholarship).
 Additional scholarships up to $3,000 may be available, based on financial need and/or merit.
 Get more information on the study abroad scholarships webpage.